magronp/bsrnn/README.md

-## Validation results
+## Variants

-Here we display result on the validation set for different variants (all on the vocals track).
+Here we display result on the validation set for various configurations (all using the vocals as target).
 We use the uSDR, since it is much faster to compute than cSDR.

 ### Loss and model size